Who we are

 Technical and organizational measures include measures to deal with any suspected data breach.
 If you suspect any misuse or loss or unauthorized access to your Data, please let us know immediately by contacting us via this e-mail address: [email protected]

-You have the following rights in relation to your Data:
+You have the following rights in relation to your personal data:

 - Right to access – the right to request (i) copies of the information we hold about you at any time, or (ii) that we modify, update or delete such information.
 If we provide you with access to the information that we hold about you, we will not charge you for this, unless your request is “manifestly unfounded or excessive.”
 Where we are legally permitted to do so, we may refuse your request.
 If we refuse your request, we will tell you the reasons why.

-- Right to correct – the right to have your Data rectified if it is inaccurate or incomplete.
+- Right to correct – the right to have your data rectified if it is inaccurate or incomplete.

-- Right to erase – the right to request that we delete or remove your Data from our systems.
+- Right to erase – the right to request that we delete or remove your data from our systems.

-- Right to restrict our use of your Data – the right to “block” us from using your Data or limit the way in which we can use it.
+- Right to restrict our use of your data – the right to “block” us from using your Data or limit the way in which we can use it.

-- Right to data portability – the right to request that we move, copy or transfer your Data.
+- Right to data portability – the right to request that we move, copy or transfer your data.

-- Right to object – the right to object to our use of your Data including where we use it for our legitimate interests.
+- Right to object – the right to object to our use of your data including where we use it for our legitimate interests.

 To make enquiries, exercise any of your rights set out above, or withdraw your consent to the processing of your Data (where consent is our legal basis for processing your Data), please contact us via this e-mail address: [email protected]